-Room at the Inn provides emergency cold weather shelter for women and children who need a place to stay overnight in Corvallis, Oregon.
-The shelter is located in the Community Center of The First United Methodist Church (12th and Jackson) and can accommodate 18 women each night.
-We are open November 1 through March 31, for women 18 years and older.
+Room at the Inn provides emergency shelter for women who need a place to stay in Corvallis, Oregon.
+The shelter is located in the Community Center of The First United Methodist Church (12th and Jackson) and can accommodate 22 women each night.
+We are currently open year-round, for women 18 years and older.
 Guests receive a comfortable bed, showers, and snacks or simple meals every evening and morning.
 We also have a safe space for TV talking and relaxing until lights out at 10 p.m.
 Room at the Inn is now a part of Unity Shelter.

 Room at the Inn

 In the fall of 2012, several members of the First United Methodist Church began to discuss the sort of women’s shelter we would want to participate in.
 We quickly realized that we had an ideal location to host a shelter on our own property.
 We contacted Corvallis Housing First to gain some insights/best practices because they were managing the Men's Shelter at the time.
 At that time, we fully expected to integrate the two shelter programs into a single site services center for all neighbors experiencing homelessness in Corvallis within two years.